Kurotsuba/dreamlands/README.md

 #### Playground
 Display background picture and BGM uploaded by KP.
 Show avatars of PC and NPC, and anything necessary for the game.
 Players mainly use this part during gaming.
+The display of the room（部屋） can be saved in a config file, which will make it easy to share completed room with other KP.

 #### Multi-channel chatroom
 Chatroom, used by KP and PL to communication.